Our Jacobins: a Smorgasbord of News

 and I'm not speaking ill of our German friends, but every dog that is vicious,

-even a little ween dog I had, a dachshund, there were snappers and German shepherds and Weimaroners and Doberman pinchers.
+even a little wing dog I had, a dachshund, there were snappers and German shepherds and Weimaroners and Doberman pinchers.

-And I'm thinking of going one thoroughbred German shepherd, one Doberman pincher, and one Weimarnauer.
+And I'm thinking of going one thoroughbred German Shepherd, one Doberman pincher, and one Weimaranner honors.

 All male, all uncastrated, no neutering, all in the prime of life.